laurenquattrocchi/SpaceWebsite/README.md

-This is a static React app that pulls in information about space using an API.
+This is a static React app that pulls and displays some information about space using an API.

 # Getting Started with Create React App